- Enjoy an audio tour of The Royal Yacht Britannia - ocean-bound home to Her Majesty The Queen and the Royal Family for over 40 years

 - Enjoy your visit with the included audio guide (there's even a special audio guide for kids)!

-- See the Visitor Center and five decks of the ship, including State Apartments, a 3-meter LEGO replica of the Britannia, and even the on-board Rolls-Royce Phantom V!
+- See the Visitor Center and five decks of the ship, including State Apartments, a 3-meter LEGO replica of the Britannia, and even a Rolls-Royce Phantom V!

 Now docked in Edinburgh, the Royal Yacht Britannia is one of Scotland's most popular visitor attractions.
 Walk the decks and State Rooms with an audio guide and learn the ship's fascinating history.
 Spend time on this beautiful historic ship - with zero chance of getting seasick.
 Ahoy!